 This is one side job for creative introverts—and not necessarily someone with a background in art or design.
 Even if you don’t have industry experience as a designer, you can dabble in programs like Canva or Adobe Photoshop and offer your services to websites, blogs, or social media pages.

-Meanwhile, if you have spent some time working as a professional artist or drawing in your spare time, you can explore part-time illustration jobs.
+Meanwhile, you can explore part-time illustration jobs if you have spent some time working as a professional artist or drawing in your spare time.
 While it does take some collaboration to nail the creative direction of the project you’re working on, it’s still a slower-paced gig—it might even be a good choice as a low-stress job for introverts with anxiety.

 9. Remote bookkeeping

 You don’t need an accounting background or even to be a whiz with numbers to become a remote bookkeeper.
-If you have good organisation skills, this side hustle could be for you.
+This side hustle could be for you if you have good organization skills.
 Need additional training?
-There are some great basic bookkeeping courses you can take online—some even for free.
+You can take some great basic bookkeeping courses online—some even for free.

 10. Video editing

 As video formats increase in popularity, video editing jobs can become great venues for introverts to express themselves creatively.
 Some video editing job examples include explainer videos, promotional videos, conference videos, and recorded videos.